microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 ## Introduction

-In this lesson, we'll cover:
+In this TEST, we'll cover:

 - tracking the work you do on your machine
 - working on projects with others